STAT 385 Summer 2025 Unofficial Syllabus

 A grade dispute is when a grade has been incorrectly applied to an assignment and the learner has evidence supporting the fact that the grade is incorrectly applied.

-Please email the Instructor (kinson2\@illinois.edu{.email}) with your disputes within 7 days (i.e. 1 week) of your grade being returned.
+Please email the Instructor (kinson2\@illinois.edu) with your disputes within 7 days (i.e. 1 week) of your grade being returned.

 Late, Improper, or Irreproducible Assignment Submissions Policy

-An assignment is considered a late submission when it is submitted by a learner in the proper location after the assignment deadline.
+An assignment or gradable task is considered a late submission when it is submitted by a learner in the proper location after the assignment deadline.

-An assignment is considered an improper submission when it is submitted by a learner outside of the appropriate directory in their repo or not in their repo at all.
+An assignment or gradable task is considered an improper submission when it is submitted by a learner outside of the appropriate directory in their repo or not in their repo at all.

-An assignment is considered an irreproducible submission when it is submitted by a learner and the code within the file produces an executable error.
+An assignment or gradable task is considered an irreproducible submission when it is submitted by a learner and the code within the file produces an executable error.
 Thus, there is no way to reproduce the same coding result as the original submission presumes.

-It is possible for an assignment to be submitted given any combinations of the following troubles: late, improper, or irreproducible.
+It is possible for an assignment or gradable task to be submitted given any combination of the following troubles: late, improper, or irreproducible.

-Learners have up to 2 days to properly submit an assignment that was originally considered any of the following: late, improper, or irreproducible.
+Learners have up to 2 days to properly submit an assignment or gradable task that was originally considered any of the following: late, improper, or irreproducible.

-The latest gradable assignment submission is on Sundays.
-Any time after this day, the assignment submission is deemed missing and a grade of 0 will be earned for any such assignment.
-This includes the homework assignments and the final project.
+The latest gradable assignment or task submission is on Sundays by 11:59 pm.
+Any time after this day, the assignment submission is deemed missing and a grade of 0 is earned for any such assignment or gradable task.
+This includes the group discussion posts, homework assignments and the final project.

 University Specifics